dymmond/esmerald/docs/en/docs/routing/router.md

 {!> ../../../docs_src/routing/router/app.py!}
 ```

-This simple and your router is added to the main **Esmerald** application.
+This simple and your router is added to the main **Ravyn** application.

-## Child Esmerald Application
+## Child Ravyn Application

 What is this?
-We call it `ChildEsmerald` but in fact is simply Esmerald but under a different name mostly for
+We call it `ChildRavyn` but in fact is simply Ravyn but under a different name mostly for
 visualisation purposes and for the sake of organisation.

 !!!
 Check
-    Using `ChildEsmerald` or `Esmerald` is exactly the same thing, it is only if you prefer to create a
+    Using `ChildRavyn` or `Ravyn` is exactly the same thing, it is only if you prefer to create a
-    `sub application` and you prefer to use a different class instead of `Esmerald` to make it more organised.
+    `sub application` and you prefer to use a different class instead of `Ravyn` to make it more organised.

 When organising routes, using the `Router` class itself can be a bit limiting because there are certain attributes
 that when used within an instance or a `Router` to be passed to [add_route](#add_route) they will not be picked up.